Skip to content

 Where Plastic is Used in Mass Transit Rail Systems

 Plastic is quickly overtaking the mass transit rail manufacturing process.
-Many plastic materials' durability and lightweight nature allow manufacturers to make reliable and durable trains and train cars with greater speed and fuel efficiency.
+Many plastic materials' durability and lightweight nature allow manufacturers to make reliable trains and train cars with greater speed and fuel efficiency.

-So the next time you get on a transit train, whether on a subway or a high-speed train, look around and see where you see plastics.
-In addition to the ones inside your train car, you will interact with plastics through the lighting covers, rail covers, and more in the train station and on the tracks.
+The next time you get on a transit train, whether on a subway or a high-speed train, look around and see where you can find plastics.
+In addition to the ones inside your train car, you will interact with plastics through the lighting covers, rail covers, and other items in the train station and on the tracks.
 So where is plastic used in mass transit rail systems, and what types of plastics work best?

 Here is a closer look at these questions and their answers.